DarkEyes/MRReg/README.md

 The type-3 simulation has eight homogeneous partitions in a third layer.
 Each partition has its own models

 The type-4 simulation has one homogeneous partition in a second layer, four homogeneous partitions in a third layer, and eight homogeneous partitions in a fourth layer.
-Each partition has its own models
+Each partition has its own model.

 In this example, we use type-4 simulation.